yezz123/VSCode-Sidebar-Themes/README.md

 ## VSCode-Sidebar-Themes 🔥

-- VSCode sidebar themes Repository where you can copy & share your Sidebar Themes.
+- VSCode sidebar themes Website where you can copy & share your Sidebar Themes.
 - You can customize your active Visual Studio Code color theme with the `Theme` user setting.

 ### An index for VSCode-Sidebar-Themes